Illicit and Contraband Cigarette Seizures 2019 in Turkey by Hasan Alsancak

 Illicit and Contraband Cigarette Seizures in Turkey by Hasan Alsancak

-According to official figures, Turkish law enforcement and customs authorities seized 9 million packs of illicit and contraband cigarettes and 76,711 e-cigarettes in the first nine months of the year 2019.
-For the first time, Turkey managed to bring contraband cigarette smuggling below 2%.
-However, it looks too optimistic, and there are contradicting seizures figures for 2019 released by international tobacco companies.
+According to official figures, Turkish law enforcement and customs authorities seized 9 million packs of illicit and contraband cigarettes and 76,711 e-cigarettes in the first nine months of 2019.
+For the first time, Turkey brought contraband cigarette smuggling below 2%.
+However, it needs to be more optimistic, and international tobacco companies release contradicting seizure figures for 2019.

-To Transparency International Turkey and Oxford Economics Combating Illicit Trade Country Spotlight: Turkey report, Turkey is the second country after Ukraine at illicit trade in Europe.
-To the report, 14% of the cigarette in Turkey is through illicit trade.
-The high tax policy on cigarette and alcohol of the Turkish government was shown as the main reason for illicit trade in the country by the agency.
+To Transparency International Turkey and Oxford Economics Combating Illicit Trade Country Spotlight: Turkey report, Turkey is the second country after Ukraine in illicit trade in Europe.
+To the information, 14% of cigarettes in Turkey are through illegal trade.
+The high tax policy on cigarettes and alcohol of the Turkish government was shown as the main reason for illicit trade in the country by the agency.

-To Prosecure Anti-illicit Trade (AIT) analysists, one of the major reasons for the decrease in cigarette smuggling in Turkey is smokers preferring macaron and ‘loose tobacco’ instead of buying more expensive contrabands.
-One pack of a rolling cigarette is 5-6 TL while the cheapest illicit and contraband cigarette price is about 8-10 TL in Turkey as of December 2019.
-It is common to see tobacco shops in every city in Turkey selling loose tobacco products even in luxurious locations.
+To Prosecure Anti-illicit Trade (AIT) analysts, one of the primary reasons for the decrease in cigarette smuggling in Turkey is smokers preferring macaron and ‘loose tobacco’ instead of buying more expensive contrabands.
+One pack of a rolling cigarette is 5-6 TL, while the cheapest illicit and contraband cigarette price is about 8-10 TL in Turkey as of December 2019.
+It is common to see tobacco shops in every city in Turkey selling loose tobacco products, even in luxurious locations.

 The ‘macaron’ is a NEW TREND in Turkey and its neighboring countries, which are empty filter cigarette tubes ready to fill them with local cheap and good quality tobacco.
-Selling or buying macaron is legal in Turkey, but selling macarons after filing sticks with tobacco in the tobacco shops is illegal since it becomes a filter cigarette.
-Due to several reasons, there is a major shift from illicit, contraband, and counterfeit cigarette to rolled filtered illicit cigarettes.
+Selling or buying macarons is legal in Turkey, but selling macarons after filing sticks with smoking in tobacco shops is illegal since it becomes a cigarette filter.
+Due to several reasons, there is a significant shift from illicit, contraband, and counterfeit cigarettes to rolled filtered illicit ones.

-Turkish tobacco authority TAPDK gives licenses to private companies to produce macarons in Turkey.
-There are already around ten macaron factories in Turkey, mainly located in Mersin and Adana.
+Turkish tobacco authority TAPDK licenses private companies to produce macarons in Turkey.
+Turkey already has around ten macaron factories, mainly located in Mersin and Adana.

-Illicit and contraband cigarette in the country increased after Turkey stepped up anti-smoking measures, including a comprehensive indoor smoking ban introduced in 2009 and higher taxes for tobacco products.
+Illicit and contraband cigarettes in the country increased after Turkey stepped up anti-smoking measures, including a comprehensive indoor smoking ban introduced in 2009 and higher taxes for tobacco products.

 As a result of the Turkish authorities’ anti-illicit cigarette operations, Turkey confiscated 15.7 million packages of contraband cigarettes in 2018.
-However, hitting 21% in 2014, the rate of illegal tobacco in the country recorded a gradual decline over the past few years and fell to 5.8% in 2018.
+However, hitting 21% in 2014, the rate of illegal tobacco in the country gradually declined over the past few years and fell to 5.8% in 2018.

-The minister said tobacco products make up a majority of seizures in terms of amount, at customs.
+The minister said tobacco products make up a majority of seizures in terms of the amount at customs.
 “By the end of September 2019, customs officials seized about 9 million packages of cigarettes not bearing the seal of TAPDK (the government’s tobacco and alcohol inspection board).

-Please visit our website at Anti-illicit Cigarette and Illegal Tobacco Investigations to see our capabilities on the subject.
+Please visit our Anti-illicit Cigarette and Illegal Tobacco Investigations website for our capabilities.